Orthotic treatment of adult scoliosis patients with chronic back pain

 In addition, the left thoracic, the right lumbar and the left gluteal system were incorporated into the CAD model to ensure the three-point principle for stabilization in the frontal plane.
 The points of attachment were adjusted in the CAD model according to the morphology of the patient and the functional requirement.

 The sBrace L, which is individually produced on a biomechanically standardized basis, is tailored to the patient’s functional requirements by tailoring the margins.
-Sensitive pressure zones are padded with cushions.
+Sensitive pressure zones are build-up with pads.

 Result: Mobility in everyday life without surgery

-The advancement of spondylolisthesis was stopped with the sBrace trunk orthosis and the pain was reduced to a level that would ensure mobility to meet everyday needs.
-An operation as ultima ratio was averted.
+The advance of spondylolisthesis was halted with the Ortholutions sBrace trunk orthosis and the pain was reduced to a level that would ensure mobility to meet everyday needs.
+An operation to surgically treat degenerative scoliosis called ultima ratio could be averted.